Somatic Movement Workshops

 At the kernel of this class you will be working with paying attention – to the quiet, subtle, internal.
 The work is similar to or informed by: martial arts, contemporary dance, theater practice, superhero powers, ‘Jedi’ mind, meditation.
 You will work hard.
 And probably laugh.
 You will talk very little.
 You will do solo work and work as a group.

 Some classes are tailored for work with performers.
 Some classes are designed for everyone – suited to all shapes, mobility and experience.
 All classes work with similar elements.
-Please see my SCHEDULE for specific class descriptions.
+Please see The Invisible School for more detailed descriptions.

 ABOUT ME: In studying-working with movement, dance, performance and healing practices, I have found that teachers have unique ways of communicating about sensing and awareness.
 Each one arrives with their own strengths and weaknesses as they share the knowledge of their own experience as movers, as humans.
 If it seems that my way of engaging with this work fits your curiosity, great!
 I look forward to meeting you.